Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Packet Creation and Protocol Stack Processing

-To remedy this problem, we modified the NetX stack and converted the \texttt{packet\_send()} API into a blocking call. \textit{The new API returns when the packet passes through all the layers and is processed by the driver.} Therefore, sampling and protocol stack processing tasks run sequentially.
-These methods are named NetX-NC-B and NetX-R-B in Figure~\ref{fig:semaphore}, where 'B' refers to \textit{blocking}.
+To remedy this problem, we modified the NetX stack by converting the \texttt{packet\_send()} API into a blocking call, while both sampling and packet processing tasks run at the same priority level.
+The new API returns when the packet passes through all the layers and is processed by the driver.
+With this method, outgoing packet processing runs sequentially after collecting each batch of samples, and packet processing receives full processor attention.
+Also, in the case of incoming packets, the processor is shared between the two tasks.
+These methods are named NetX-NC-B and NetX-R-B in Figure~\ref{fig:semaphore}, where `B' refers to \textit{blocking}.
 As the results show, for NetX-NC-B and NetX-R-B, the maximum inter-sample variation is dropped by $\mathrm{70\%}$ and $\mathrm{50\%}$, respectively.
 Note that converting \texttt{packet\_send()} to a blocking call does not mean that packets cannot be buffered.
 We provisioned a 200-packet buffer in the driver.
-Once a packet is fully processed by the protocol stack, the control returns to the sampling task if the buffer is not full.
+Once the protocol stack fully processes a packet, the control returns to the sampling task if the buffer is not full.
 If the buffer is full, the packet processing API waits for the packet buffer to become available before resuming sampling.

-Even with using a blocking call, the range of variations is still higher than Sampling.
+Even with using a blocking call, the range of variations is still higher than Sampling-Only.
 We identified that the driver-firmware interactions cause these outliers.
 The \gls{SoC} we used in our node design has two processors, as discussed in~\cref{sys_overview}.
 The packet exchange between the wireless and application processors is via \gls{DMA}.
 Once the driver completes processing a packet, it is sent to the firmware immediately or later.
 The delay of sending a packet to the firmware is because the firmware, which resides in the wireless subsystem, may be busy sending another packet.
-The sampling rate is affected due to initiating a driver-firmware communication through \gls{DMA} requires attention from the application processor.
+Part of initiating a driver-firmware communication through \gls{DMA} requires attention from the application processor; therefore, the sampling rate is affected.
 Nevertheless, these variations account for less than $\mathrm{1\%}$ of inter-sample intervals.